-From an end-user perspective, it is a non-trivial task to decide which path to follow, when implementing a forecasting solution for a specific application.
+From a forecast end-user perspective, it is a non-trivial task to decide which path to follow when implementing a forecasting solution for a specific application.
 Whether this is at a system operator, energy management company, a power producer or power trader, there are always multiple stakeholders involved in the decision-making process.
-A relatively straight forward way to decide for one path or another is to use a decision support tool.
-Figure shows a decision support tool aimed to highlevel decisions of managers and non-technical staff when establishing a business case for a forecasting solution.
-Independent on the experience with forecasting solutions, the high-level thought construct shown in Figure 1 is targeted to assist in considering the required resources and involvement of departments and staff for The decision tool is constructed to begin with initial the decision process. considerations to establish a "Forecast System Plan".
+A relatively straightforward way to decide for one path or another is to use a decision support tool.
+Figure 1 shows a decision support tool aimed at high-level decisions by managers and non-technical staff when establishing a business case for a forecasting solution.
+The high-level thought construct shown in Figure 1 is targeted to assist in considering the required resources and involvement of departments and staff for the decision process.
+The decision tool is constructed to begin with initial considerations to establish a "Forecast System Plan".
 The tool aims to assist in taking a decision on the major dependencies to the planned item.
-There are cross references in the decision tool and referrals to a different decision streams, dependent on the answer at each step of the decision flow.
+There are cross references in the decision tool and referrals to different decision streams, dependent on the answer at each step of the decision flow.

-Starting at the very top, the first major dependency when planning a new or renewal of a forecasting system is the IT infrastructure.
+Starting at the very top, the first major dependency when planning a new, or renewal of a, forecasting system is the IT infrastructure.
 Dependent on the status of IT infrastructure, the recommended procedure splits up here and follows in different paths.
 This is not to be understood that the IT infrastructure has higher priority over the forecasting solution itself.
 It is rather to sharpen the awareness that if the IT infrastructure is not in place yet or needs renewal for a new technology to be implemented, the IT needs to be part of the decision process from the very beginning.

-The decision support tool in Figure provides a high-level overview of the process for finding the most suitable forecast solution and vendor, respectively.
-The following sections provide guidance in how to use the decision support tool with detailed descriptions and explanation to provide the low-level information for the detailed planning and design of the decision process.
+The decision support tool in Figure 1 provides a high-level overview of the process for finding the most suitable forecast solution and vendor.
+The following sections provide guidance in how to use the decision support tool.
+There are detailed descriptions and explanation for the more detailed planning and design of the decision process.

-Notice for the practical usage: To find the detailed recommendations, the numbers in the boxes of Figure correspond to the headlines in the following sections.
+Notice for the practical usage: To find the detailed recommendations, the numbering of the boxes in Figure 1 correspond to the headlines in the following sections.